-The Birthday Party hailed from the suburbs of Melbourne, Australia, in 1978.
-They had originally been The Boys Next Door and set tales of death, bats and car crashes to a kind of decapitated jazz-punk.
+The Birthday Party hailed from Melbourne, Australia.
+They had originally been The Boys Next Door but they switched names in 1980 and relocated to London.

 In Britain, they gleefully wrought havoc with blood-spilling live shows and biblically angry record releases.
 Their records came with swastikas on the sleeves and titles like Drunk On The Pope’s Blood.
 Violence was routine, as was heroin.